Joy DeGruy: Early life and education

 DeGruy holds a bachelor's of science in Speech Communication from Portland State University, two master's degrees (in Social Work from Portland State and Clinical Psychology from Pacific University), and a Ph.D. in Social Work and Social Research from Portland State University's Graduate School of Social Work.
-Her doctoral dissertation studied predictive variables for African American Male Youth Violence using Sociocultural Theory, Social Learning Theory and Trauma Theory frameworks; she also employed the "new" theory of Post Traumatic Slave Syndrome, which would later become the subject of her 2005 book, Post Traumatic Slave Syndrome: America's Legacy of Enduring Injury and Healing.
+Her doctoral dissertation studied predictive variables for African American Male Youth Violence using Sociocultural Theory, Social Learning Theory and Trauma Theory frameworks.
+She also employed the "new" theory of Post Traumatic Slave Syndrome, which would later become the subject of her 2005 book, Post Traumatic Slave Syndrome: America's Legacy of Enduring Injury and Healing.
 Professor Eileen M. Brennan served as DeGruy's dissertation advisor.

 Teaching

 From 2001 to 2014, DeGruy was an assistant professor in the School of Social Work at Portland State University, where she taught core classes in Human Behavior in the Social Environment, Generalist Practice, Field Instruction, African American Community (Seminar), African American Multigenerational Trauma & Issues of Violence, and Diversity and Social Justice.

-Starting in 2019, DeGruy began teaching 10-week online courses for Joy DeGruy Publications, Inc. The courses include: Introduction to Post Traumatic Slave Syndrome, Advanced M-4 Model Implementation: The Relationship Approach: Multi-Disciplinary, Multi-Systemic, Multi-Cultural Model and African American Multigenerational Trauma & Implementing Models of Change.

 Research and publications

-DeGruy's most famous work is undoubtedly her theorization of Post Traumatic Slave Syndrome ("PTSS"), which she describes as:... a theory that explains the etiology of many of the adaptive survival behaviors in African American communities throughout the United States and the Diaspora.
-It is a condition that exists as a consequence of multigenerational oppression of Africans and their descendants resulting from centuries of chattel slavery.
-A form of slavery which was predicated on the belief that African Americans were inherently/genetically inferior to whites.
-This was then followed by institutionalized racism which continues to perpetuate injury....
-Under such circumstances these are some of the predictable patterns of behavior that tend to occur: Vacant Esteem...Marked Propensity for Anger and Violence...Racist Socialization and (internalized racism)...
 In an interview for Essence Magazine, DeGruy summarizes: "research has shown that severe trauma can affect multiple generations ... no one has ever measured the impact that slavery had on us, what it’s meant for us to live for centuries in a hostile environment.
 We have been hurt, not just by the obvious physical assaults, but in deep psychological ways..."

 DeGruy's theorization is based on qualitative and quantitative research conducted by the author in both America and Africa.

+According to the American Psychological Association (APA), which awarded DeGruy a 2023 Presidential Citation, Post Traumatic Slave Syndrome: America's Legacy of Enduring Injury and Healing has amassed over 1700 research citations in peer-reviewed journal articles and books.